An Empirical Study on Governance in Bitcoin's Consensus Evolution: Results

+\Cref{fig:topology} shows how a single node can represent one or many of the four roles simultaneously, illustrating how actors are irregularly connected and can have different and multiple roles.
+Additionally, it demonstrates how consensus is maintained even though many nodes do not perform full validation and that nodes must eventually connect to a full node to ensure state integrity.
+Furthermore, full nodes interconnect to maintain consensus.

+One can argue that the development of some repositories, such as Bitcoin Core, is centralised~\cite{parkin2019senatorial,de2016invisible}.
+However, the developers can only change that specific implementation to \textit{propose} consensus rules.
+They cannot force anyone to use them.
+The full nodes hold the consensus rules and \textit{judge} which chain their connected users will follow in case of a split.
+In contrast, miners may not validate all consensus rules to gain an advantage in the block-race~\cite{invalidBlocks}.
+In the end, miners decide the future of a blockchain, whether nodes will evolve in harmony or split into different blockchains.

-On the other hand, miners include transactions and produce blocks.
+Furthermore, miners \textit{enforce} the consensus rules upon users by including transactions and producing blocks.
 Without miners, the blockchain will stop extending.
-The miners can deploy a reduction fork without causing a chain split by having super-majority adoption, or 100\% in the cases of expanding and bilateral forks.
-There will always be an economic incentive to avoid chain splits because the network will be perceived as more reliable if it stays consistent.
+The miners can deploy a reduction fork without causing a chain split by having majority adoption or 100\% miner adoption in expanding and bilateral forks.
+There will always be an economic incentive to avoid chain splits because a consistent network will be perceived as more reliable.
+In contrast, an unstable cryptocurrency could depreciate.
+In the end, users can \textit{choose} which wallet to use, which full nodes to connect to, which network they will be part of, and, therefore, which consensus rules to follow.